 The report recommends this as a first treatment consideration before considering more harsh treatments like Ketoconazole, Lysodren or Trilostane, which are all expensive forms of chemo-therapy.
 Instead, the lignans are an all natural holistic way to treat Cushing's disease in dogs.

 Lignans are found in many plant sources including flaxseed, sesame seeds, broccoli, and rye, but the plant source with the most lignan is flaxseed.
 The lignans are found in the hull of the flaxseed.
-The hulls have 20 times more lignan than whole flaxseed.
+The hulls have a substantially higher amount of lignan than whole flaxseed.
 Flaxseed also contains SDG lignan.
 There is another source of lignan that comes from Norway Spruce Pine tree knots called HMR lignan.
 The University of Tennessee says that the HMR lignans work equally well in reducing cortisol levels assocated with Cushings.